 The purpose of these awards is to give recognition to the teaching profession rather than to research, publication, administration, or other such related activity, although these criteria are also considered by the Selection Committee.
 This award is considered to be one of the most prestigious awards bestowed upon faculty in the State of Texas.
 Only ten professors receive this award each year among a pool of approximately 10,000 educators.
-The Piper Professor Nominee Award deadline to nominate is November 15, 2019.

 NOTE: Department chairs submit nominations for the Piper Professor Award.
 Only full-time faculty can be nominated.